Avalon Airport: International flights

 Avalon Airport served international flights between December 2018 and February 2020, until they were terminated due to the COVID-19 pandemic in Australia.

 Commencing 5 December 2018, AirAsia X Airbus A330s operated twice daily direct flights to Kuala Lumpur, Malaysia from Avalon, shifting its operations from Melbourne Airport.
-The services were terminated during COVID, and reinstated out Melbourne Airport in 2022.
+The services were terminated during COVID, and reinstated out of Melbourne Airport in 2022.

 Citilink operated daily Airbus A320neo flights Avalon from to Denpasar (Bali), Indonesia starting 24 January 2020.
 They were terminated in late February 2020.

 A media release on 22 October 2019 from the Victorian Premier's Office stated that VietJet Air was expected to begin flights from Avalon to Vietnam in the second half of 2020.
 However, when VietJet commenced their flights to Melbourne in April 2023, they operated out of Melbourne Airport instead.

 In November 2025, Jetstar announced that they would commence flights to Denpasar (Bali), Indonesia commencing 23 March 2026.